up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

         ([ITU G.9807.1](../xgs-pon/index.md)).
 It lacks ONT management ([ITU G.988](../xgs-pon/index.md)), meaning it cannot function as a standalone ONT.

-    __Do the WAS-110 or HLX-SFPX transceivers support GPON wavelengths, specifically 1490 nm downstream and 1310 nm upstream?__
+    __Do the WAS-110 or HLX-SFPX ONTs support GPON wavelengths, specifically 1490 nm downstream and 1310 nm upstream?__

     :   No, the BOSA in these ONTs is calibrated exclusively for XGS-PON wavelengths — 1577 nm downstream and 1270 nm upstream.
 They use the Macom M02180 ([WAS-110]) and Semtech GN28L96 ([HLX-SFPX]) drivers, which are